ChuckJonas/ts-force/README.md

 #### Relationships

 Both Parent & Child relationships are supported.
-Returned objects are instances of `RestObject` and you can permform DML.
+Relational objects are also instances of `RestObject` which you can normal DML on.

 ```typescript